andyshep/GROCloudStore/README.md

 Before the example can be used, you'll need to do the following.

-1. Be logged into iCloud on your Mac or through the iOS simulator
+1. Log into iCloud on your Mac or through the iOS simulator
 2. Change the bundle identifier and iCloud bucket to something unique
 3. Generate an entitlements file using your Apple developer account.

 # Credits

-GROCloudStore is inspired by the design of [AFIncrementalStore](https://github.com/AFNetworking/AFIncrementalStore/tree/development), especially the use of multiple persistent stores and augmenting the managed object model.
-Additionally, the [Advanced Operations](https://developer.apple.com/videos/play/wwdc2015/226/) presentation from WWDC 2015 and the sample code provided formed the basis of the CloudKit syncing layer.
+GROCloudStore is inspired by the design of [AFIncrementalStore](https://github.com/AFNetworking/AFIncrementalStore/tree/development) and the [Advanced Operations](https://developer.apple.com/videos/play/wwdc2015/226/) presentation from WWDC 2015.

 ## License